-- The shares declined in value and on May 1, 2020, the investor sells the shares for $70 per share
+- The shares declined in value and on May 1, 2021, the investor sold the shares for $70 per share

-- The investor repurchases the same shares of ABC Inc. two days later at $70 per share
+- The investor repurchased the same shares of ABC Inc. two after the sale at $70 per share

 - superficial loss rules will add the $30 loss per share to the new shares of ABC Inc. purchased